 Brooks attended Abraham Lincoln High School and later graduated from Eastern District High School.
 Before being drafted into the army in 1944 he went to Brooklyn College for a year as a psychology major.

 Mel after his graduation attended the Army Specialized training program conducted at the Virginia Military Institute.
 There he served as a corporal in the 1104 Engineer Combat Battalion, 78th Infantry Division, defusing land mines during World War II in the United States Army.

 According to sources he had three elder brothers Irving, Lenny and Bernie Kaminsky, but there is not much information about his family members and siblings on the web.

-Mel Brooks has an average body measurement and stands in an average height.
+Mel Brooks stands an average height of 5 feet 7 inches and has an average body measurement.
 Mel from his childhood was a small built person and often was teased by his classmates in school.
 He as a child had a fragile and frail kind of health.

 He once talked about his height and personality in an interview and said ‘My energy level is high.
 But you got to be short.
 I’m 5-foot-7, and if you’re little, you avoid problems.
 During combat in World War II, the little guys missed a lot of the gunfire but the tall ones got shot’.